Harnessing Python for versatile audio encoding

 audio = audio.fade_out(kwargs['fade_out'])

-# Export with specified format and quality
+# Export the processed audio with specified format and quality

 audio.export(